VM management

 Please read the dedicated section to install a Docker Ready VM.

 You can change the CPU Weight in the VM advanced view.
-Values are:
+The values are:

 - Quarter (64)